1yusufdogan/1yusufdogan/README.md

 I prepare myself for teamwork with clean and functional code.
 I'm trying to get better at machine learning and react / react native.
 I am currently learning react.
-I work in harmony with my teammates
+I work in harmony with my teammates.

 <!--
 **1yusufdogan/1yusufdogan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.